Learn how to make a comforting bowl of silky smooth chicken rice congee or porridge or also known as jook.

 - Remove the chicken and set aside to cool down a bit.
 When they are cool enough to handle, shred the meat and set aside

 - Bring the chicken broth back to a boil.
 Add the rice in and bring it back to a boil.
 Reduce the heat to medium and partially cover and continue to cook until rice started to thicken, which may take about 20-30 minutes

-- Garnish with shredded chicken meat, chopped green onion, couple drops of sesame oil, ground white pepper and ginger
+- Garnish with chopped green onion, couple drops of sesame oil, ground white pepper and ginger if you like

 This blog post contains affiliate links.
 I earn a small commission when you made purchase at no extra cost to you.
 Learn more.